Radar (song): Background

 The main instrumentation was recorded by Bloodshy & Avant at Bloodshy & Avant Studios in Stockholm, Sweden.
 In November 2006, Spears recorded "Radar" with Ezekiel Lewis and Patrick M. Smith of the Clutch at Sony Music Studios in New York City.
 Lewis had wanted to work with her for a long time and was motivated to produce something for her that was going to "help her project become a great project to come back with".
 Smith stated that the team tried to create a record "for the Britney Spears that we know and love" and that it did not "touch on anything that was really dealing with all the stuff that she was dealing with."
 Both commented that although Spears arrived late to the recording sessions, she caught them off guard with her efficiency and professionalism, with Lewis adding, "It was absolutely nuts, and she took directions very well. [...]
 I don’t know what I was expecting because we went in to cut that record the day after she filed divorce from Kevin [Federline]."
 The song was later mixed by Niklas Flyckt at Mandarine Studios in Stockholm, Sweden.
 "Radar" was originally planned to be released as the third single from Blackout, according to Lewis.
 "Break the Ice" was released instead and "Radar" was chosen as the fourth single.
-In July 2008, a CD single was released in countries such as New Zealand and Sweden.
+In July 2008, a physical promotional single was released in countries such as New Zealand and Sweden.
 However, a wider release was scrapped when Spears began recording new material for her sixth studio album, Circus.
 On May 7, 2009, the song was announced as the fourth single from Circus.